koenol/simple-website-monitoring-tool/README.md

 -   Users can add, copy, edit and delete websites entries they want to monitor.
 -   Users can toggle website visibility to be public/hide.
 -   Users can search for website entries using keywords.
+-   Users can assign a monitored website a priority listing order.
--   The user's page displays statistics and entries created by the user.
+-   The user's page displays statistics and reports that user's websites have received.
--   Users can add secondary data or related entries to a primary website entry.
+-   Users can generate status reports for their own websites and other users public websites.

 ## Installation